 - Health plans.

-Are you unsure your screening requirements depending on your business and location?
+Are you unsure of your screening requirements depending on your business and location?
 Our FREE Consultation has you covered.
-It includes: An overview of exclusions in addition to an overview of your specific requirements and obligations.
-Furthermore a demonstration of our product and service (SAFER) will be performed prior to a presentation of your personalized solutions.
-This consultation is a free of charge consultation for your benefit only!
+It includes An overview of exclusions in addition to an overview of your specific requirements and obligations.
+Furthermore, a demonstration of our product and service (SAFER) will be performed before a presentation of your personalized solutions.
+This consultation is a free-of-charge consultation for your benefit only!

 The penalties and sanctions that may be assessed for failure to comply with the NPDB’s reporting requirements vary.
 For example:

-- Malpractice payers (such as insurance companies) that fail to report medical malpractice payments are subject to Civil Money Penalties of up to $23,331 for each non-reported payment.
+- Malpractice payers (such as insurance companies) who fail to report medical malpractice payments are subject to Civil Money Penalties of up to $23,331 for each non-reported payment.

 - State Medical or Dental Boards that fail to submit reports of adverse actions can have responsibility to report removed by the Secretary of HHS.